 3. Plastic Containers

 From disposable water bottles to carry-out boxes, coming in contact with plastic containers can be bad for baby's health.
 Many of these containers contain bisphenol A (BPA), which has been linked to birth defects.
 How common are BPAs?
 Well, a 2011 study of more than 250 pregnant women found that every single one of them had traces of the chemical in her system.
-To avoid them, bring a reusable stainless steel water to the gym and eat fresh veggies instead of canned ones.
+To avoid BPA, bring a reusable stainless steel water bottle to the gym and eat fresh veggies instead of canned ones.
 When you bring leftovers to work for lunch, don't reheat them in a plastic container, but transfer them to a microwave-safe plate.
 It's basically impossible to keep BPAs completely out of your system, but these simple changes can be a start.

 4. Household Cleaners